Historical Outings in Teesside | Home Instead Cleveland

 1 Adult & 1 Child: £9.75

-Exhibitions and displays cover a variety of subjects like local industrial heritage, maritime and social history.
+Exhibitions and displays cover a variety of subjects like local industrial heritage, and maritime and social history.
 It hosts a vast display of Anglo-Saxon objects dating back to the 7th Century, including its most celebrated exhibit, the Saxon Princess.
 The grave of the unknown Saxon Princess was uncovered during an archaeological dig at the Street House Anglo-Saxon cemetery in Loftus on a site amongst over 100 separate burials.
-Buried under an earthen mound on a wooden bed, the grave also contained items such as glass beads, a gold pendant, belt buckles and other artifacts.
+Buried under an earthen mound on a wooden bed, the grave also contained items such as glass beads, a gold pendant, belt buckles and other artefacts.
 The exhibition recreates a Saxon village, showcasing how people lived.
+The community faced significant pressure during this period, dealing with invasions, resource scarcity, and social upheaval, which highlighted their resilience and adaptability.

 Kirkleatham Hall hosts an annual programme of thrilling showcases of family events, arts performances and activities throughout the seasons.
 In the grounds a small woodland trail has been created making it accessible to all, meaning all visitors can enjoy the beautiful grounds and experience the excitement and adventure it has to offer.

 Kirkleatham Museum is just off the A174 Parkway.
 There is a large, free car park beside the museum.
-Buses 81, 81A, 707, and 63 service Kirkleatham village.
+Buses 81, 81A, 707, and 63 services Kirkleatham village.

 Opening times;